-ERGs allow personnel the freedom to express themselves in a safe environment, find community, and collaborate on ways to further DEI within your organisation.
+ERGs allow employees the freedom to express themselves in a safe environment, find community, and collaborate on ways to further DEI within your organization.
 When you advocate for ERGs and psychological safety, you send a message loud and clear, “We accept and celebrate who you are!”

 Did she have the highest degree of education?
 No.

 Did she have the most real-world experience?
 No.

 Did she have foundational knowledge, personality fit, and a passion to advance her skills?
 You betcha’!

 Throughout the interview process, the company and my friend discussed potential career paths and advancement opportunities.
 Without this conversation, she may have been passed over for a candidate from a more traditional background.
 However, because the company was willing to invest in my friend’s future and had a plan for career advancement, they won a diverse employee who has consistently added value to the company year after year.

 This long-term strategy is all about demonstrating your commitment to diversity, equity, and inclusion through a dedicated resource.
 When you invest in the employees and resources that will transform DEI within your organization, you show potential and existing employees that you will move forward in this journey together.

 A chief diversity officer takes all the moving parts of DEI, applies strategy and planning, and turns them into a cohesive movement.
 This executive should work strategically with the CEO and executive team to champion innovation in your products and services, process improvements, and financial ROI.